devsunb/k8s-on-macos/README.md

 # UNAVAILABLE: tart

-**Unavailable because tart does not seem to support inter-VM connections**
+I tried to use tart instead of lima, but tart is **unavailable because it does not seem to support inter-VM connections**

-Configuration VM with tart, Initialize Kubernetes cluster with kubeadm
+Keep just for the record

 ## Versions